elba-security/elba-security/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change and which issue is fixed.
-Also include relevant motivation and context.
-List any dependencies that are required for this change.
+Please include a summary of the changes and issues addressed in this PR.
+Also, explain the motivation and context of each update.
+List any dependencies or prerequisites needed for implementing this change.

 ## Additional Notes